Entropy Production for Discrete-Time Markov Processes: Summary and Discussion

 Finally, the challenge of clarifying the Bayesian inference interpretation of entropy production should be addressed.
-A recent study \cite{buscemiFluctuationTheoremsBayesian2021a,awFluctuationTheoremsRetrodiction2021c} concluded that it is more natural to interpret the fluctuation theorem as a comparison of forward processes and time-reversed Bayesian inferences, rather than as a comparison of forward and time-reversed processes.
-However, these studies limited their discussions to the steady state.
-On the other hand, in this paper, we have shown that for non-stationary states in general, backward entropy production quantifies the difference between the temporal evolution of the forward process and the Bayesian inference of past states, and we have discussed this in relation to time-reversed entropy production.
-The relationship between these arguments is not clear, therefore it might be worthwhile drawing a clear distinction between backward entropy production and time-reversed entropy production, and providing an interpretation of fluctuation theorem based on Bayesian statistics in the future.
+Previous studies \cite{ohkubo2009posterior,buscemiFluctuationTheoremsBayesian2021a,awFluctuationTheoremsRetrodiction2021c} considered the fluctuation theorem in connection with Bayes' theorem.
+In particular, \cite{buscemiFluctuationTheoremsBayesian2021a,awFluctuationTheoremsRetrodiction2021c} concluded that it is more natural to interpret the fluctuation theorem as a comparison of forward processes and time-reversed Bayesian inferences, rather than as a comparison of forward and time-reversed processes.
+However, these studies limited their discussions to a single system with a steady state.
+On the other hand, in this paper, we have shown that for non-stationary states in general, entropy production quantifies the difference between the time evolution of the forward process and the Bayesian inference of past states, and we have discussed this in relation to dissipation function.
+The relationship between these arguments is not clear, therefore it might be worthwhile drawing a clear distinction between entropy production and dissipation function, and providing an interpretation of fluctuation theorem based on Bayesian statistics in the future.